lyubenblagoev/emailctl/README.md

 # emailctl

-emailctl is a command line interface (CLI) for the [Postfix Rest Server](https://github.com/lyubenblagoev/postfix-rest-server) V1 API.
+emailctl is a command line interface (CLI) for the [Postfix Rest Server][1] V1 API.

-emailctl is a work in progress and currently supports only the domain, account and aliases API.
+emailctl currently implements all [Postfix Rest Server][1] APIs (domains, accounts, aliases, automatic sender and recipient BCC).

 ```
 emailctl is a command line interface (CLI) to the Postfix Rest Server